 Peltier temperature control devices require that they be connected to a heat sink, typically a circulating fluid medium such as water.
-Most Peltier systems have a continuous temperature range of approximately 100 °C for a single heat sink temperature.
-The unique design of the Dual Stage Peltier Plate from TA Instruments extends the continuous operation range and dramatically improves cooling performance, especially at the low temperature limit.
-The figure in the lower right shows that this device can reach -40 °C from room temperature in under 10 minutes with a heat sink set at 2 °C.
+Most Peltier systems have a continuous temperature range of approximately $100\,^{\circ}\text{C}$ for a single heat sink temperature.
+The unique design of the Advanced, Standard and Stepped Peltier Plate systems from TA Instruments extends the continuous range to $220\,^{\circ}\text{C}$, as seen in data in the figure to the right.
+The benefit of this wide range is that it more than doubles the actual useable temperature range during any single test.
+The Dual Stage Peltier Plate extends the low temperature limit and dramatically improves cooling performance.
+The figure in the lower right shows that this device can reach -40 $^{\circ}\text{C}$ from room temperature in under 10 minutes with a heat sink set at $2\,^{\circ}\text{C}$.

 - Smart SwapTM technology

 - Wide Temperature Range: -45 °C to 200 °C

 - Widest Continuous Temperature Range

-- · Accurate Temperature Control: ±0.1 °C
+- Accurate Temperature Control: ±0.1 °C

 - Hardened Chrome Surface

 - Standard, Stepped, and Dual Stage Models

 - Plates and Cones up to 60 mm in Diameter

 - Disposable Plates

 - Large Variety of Geometry Materials and Types

 - Fully Accessorized

 - Extremely Efficient Solvent Trap

 - Smooth, Crosshatched, and Sandblasted Covers

 - Purge Gas Cover

 - Insulating Thermal Cover

 - Camera Viewer Option

 - Immersion Cell